 (3 credits; alternate years, consult department) Designed to provide background in animal physiology including comparative characteristics and bodily functions of farm animals.
 This course also includes the livestock enterprise components of swine, beef, horses, sheep and poultry.

-|AGR 212 - Crop Production|
+AGR 212 -

-(3 credits; alternate years, consult department) Covers basic principles of crop production, emphasizing the production of corn, soybeans, sorghum, small grains and forages.
+Covers basic principles of crop production, emphasizing the production of corn, soybeans, sorghum, small grains and forages.
 The effects of soil and climate on plant growth and production are integrated into the various crops studied.
 Weeds and weed control are also included.
+(3 credits; alternate years, consult department)

 AGR 301 -

 (3 credits; alternate years, consult department) Designed to provide exposure to the total agricultural marketing structure, with emphasis on market evaluation and decision-making.
 The cash market, local contracting, and the futures market are studied as tools in the development of an orderly marketing program.

 AGR 302 -

 Business administration/finance option

 BUS 304 -

 Models of risk and return are carefully developed to provide a basis for assessing investment opportunities and to enhance our understanding of the role and importance of financial markets.
 A considerable portion of the course will be devoted to the pricing of derivative securities including options, forward contracts and futures contracts.
 Prerequisite: BUS300 or ACC315.
+(4 credits)